 The "moated castle" near Brugg in Aargau consists of the confluence of the three rivers Aare, Limmat and Reuss.
 It is located in the middle of a spectacular landscape.
 Among connoisseurs, the moated castle is also known as the "Amazon of Switzerland".
 You can visit the area both on foot and by bike.

 The Erlebniswelt is located in Grächen and offers you and your family an exciting journey of discovery along the Suonen.
 Grächen lies at 1600 m above sea level on a plateau.
 Up here, water from the Riedbach runs in four Suonen around the village.
-The adventure world leads you along these Suonen, furthermore a fairytale mountain lake awaits you.
+The adventure world leads you along these irrigation channels, and a fairytale mountain lake awaits you.

-Whether in summer or in winter, being active and doing sports is good for you.
-In addition to jogging or walking, you will find here a few varied tips for active free activities
+Whether in summer or winter, being active and doing sports is good for you.
+Besides jogging or walking, you will find here a few varied tips for active free things to do.

 Ice skating is a special winter highlight every year.
 In Switzerland there are many natural ice rinks which you can use free of charge.
 All you have to do is bring your own skates.
 A very special natural ice rink is located in Avers Juppa at over 2000 m above sea level.
 Other great and free natural ice rinks are in Prilet, on Bettmeralp, on Lake Oeschinen and in Churwalden.